plewis/plewis.github.io/phylogenetics/lab-simulation.md

     make

-The C compiler will "compile" (note the <tt>-c</tt> on the command line) all the files ending in <tt>.c</tt> (including, as necessary, the files ending in <tt>.h</tt>), producing files with the same prefix but ending in <tt>.o</tt>.
+The C compiler will **compile** (note the <tt>-c</tt> on the command line) all the files ending in <tt>.c</tt> (including, as necessary, the files ending in <tt>.h</tt>), producing **object** files with the same prefix but ending in <tt>.o</tt>.
 You can ignore the warning that is issued along the way (errors are harder to ignore, but fortunately there should be no errors).
-These "object" files are then linked together (note the <tt>-o</tt> rather than <tt>-c</tt> this time) in the final step to create the executable file, which is named _seq-gen_.
-Move the executable file back to the _simlab_ directory so that it is easier to use for this lab:
+These object files are then linked together (note the <tt>-o</tt> rather than <tt>-c</tt> this time) in the final step to create the executable file, which is named _seq-gen_.

+It is customary to store executable files in a directory named _bin_ (bin is short for binary because an executable file is just a sequence of 1s and 0s).
+You should already have a _bin_ directory (you earlier copied the paup executable file there), so now move the seq-gen executable file into your _~/bin_ directory so that it is easier to use for this lab:

-    mv seq-gen ~/simlab
+    mv seq-gen ~/bin

+Once you've moved _seq-gen_ to your _bin_ directory, you can delete the _Seq-Gen-1.3.4_ directory:

     cd ~/simlab
+    rm -rf Seq-Gen-1.3.4

+The `-rf` part of the remove (`rm`) command says to delete files recursively (`-r`) and forcibly (`-f`).
+The "forcibly" part means that rm will not ask if it is OK to delete any file it finds, it will just delete it.
+The recursive part is necessary because this is a directory and rm will not do anything with a directory unless you specify that the removal is recursive.

 ### Viewing the seq-gen documentation

 The documentation is in the form of an HTML file, _Seq-Gen.Manual.html_, which is located in the _Seq-Gen-1.3.4/documentation_ directory.
 It is not that convenient to view web pages on the cluster, so you may wish to download the [zip file version](https://github.com/rambaut/Seq-Gen/archive/refs/tags/1.3.4.zip) to your local laptop in order to get the file _Seq-Gen.Manual.html_ where you can open it in a web browser.

-That said, you _can_ read this file while on the cluster using the `lynx` command:

-    cd Seq-Gen-1.3.4/documentation
-    lynx Seq-Gen.Manual.html

-Type Q to quit when you've seen enough.

 ### Using seq-gen

-Return to the _simlab_ directory now, where your _seq-gen_ executable is located.
+Return to the _simlab_ directory now:

+    cd ~/simlab

 Using nano, create a file named _tree.txt_ that contains the following single line: